 It was with deep sorrow that the Hetrick-Martin Institute learned of the death of former HMI Board member David Beitzel.
 HMI extends our sincerest condolences to Darren Walker, David’s beloved husband, and the Beitzel family on his untimely loss.

 David was an extraordinary man who unstintingly shared his vision, wisdom, and support to address the needs of LGBTQ youth and improve their lives.
 He was committed to ensuring that our young people have equal access to the means and opportunities for rich and bright futures.
+He even presented a number of LGBTQ shows to educate people and raise awareness.
+Those shows had quite a lot of viewers.
+Of course, there have been some television statistics revealed recently that show how many of us watched television (source here) throughout his presenting career.
+With lots of people watching, David probably raised a lot of awareness for the LGBTQ community.
 During his Board tenure and after, David was a cherished member of our family–always ready to lend a hand in any way he could, and he will be profoundly missed.

 Laura Levenstein and Bonnie Rabin, Co-Chairs, HMI Board of Directors